RGICgroup5/grassApp/README.md

 In order to be able to use the app some case data is needed.
 A build version (apk file) of the app including some test data can be downloaded here: https://www.dropbox.com/sh/ntu8ghqtuh3kxuv/AADGqLqENiBN0KmRf9JanKVPa

+IMPORTANT:
+The Google Maps API KEY is removed in the code.
+Request your own API KEY at https://developers.google.com/maps/documentation/android/start#obtain_a_google_maps_api_key